cassmastern/lers-sandbox/docs/ibm-sanfran.md

 ## SanFrancisco Component Structure

-Below are [attempts of]:
+Below are attempts to:

-- a sketch of a typical SanFrancisco component at runtime (see [Persistence and Services Interaction (Sequence)](#persistence-and-services-interaction-sequence))
+- sketch a typical SanFrancisco component at runtime (see [Persistence and Services Interaction (Sequence)](#persistence-and-services-interaction-sequence))
-- descriptions of the principal classes/services you would actually interact with
+- describe the principal classes/services you would actually interact with

 ### Base class hierarchy (logical)